Visibility as Resistance: Why What We Wear Matters

 The Message Gives You the Words

-From Suffragettes to Right Now
+From Suffragettes to Today

 Here.
 Now.
 Us.